geomagpy/magpy/README.md

 #### 3.4.4 IBFV baseline data

-Baseline data can be read as as any other data set in MagPy.
+Baseline data can be read as any other timeseries data set in MagPy.
 Supported versions of IBFV are versions 1.2 and 2.0 and  both are automatically recognized.
-When just loading the blv file without any additioal options.
+When just loading the blv file without any additional options.
 Then the basevalue data will be stored within the datastream columns.
 Adopted baseline, as contained in the blv files, will not be read as data, but will extracted as well, approximated by simple spline functions, actually separate splines for all components, and the resulting adopted baseline function will be stored in the data sets header 'DataFunctionObject'.
 Discontinuities are considered in IBVF version 2.0.
-Please be aware, althoigh this is a reasonable approximation of the adopted baseline function, it not necessarily the an exact reproduction of the originally used adopted baseline.
+Please be aware, although this is a reasonable approximation of the adopted baseline function, it not necessarily the an exact reproduction of the originally used adopted baseline.
 The comment section of blv files is also extracted and stored in the data sets header.
 How to access and plot such basevalues and the adopted functions is shown here